MosesSupposes/Purescript-By-Example/text/chapter4.md

 This example is obviously a very impractical way to find the length of an array in JavaScript, but should provide enough help to allow you to complete the following exercises:

-X> ## Exercises
+ ## Exercises

-X>
-X> 1.
-(Easy) Write a recursive function which returns `true` if and only if its input is an even integer.
+ 1. (Easy) Write a recursive function which returns `true` if and only if its input is an even integer.
-X> 2.
-(Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: the function `head` (also available in `Data.Array`) can be used to find the first element in a non-empty array.
+ 2. (Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: the function `head` (also available in `Data.Array`) can be used to find the first element in a non-empty array.

 ## Maps